Nicholas Fisk (author)

 David Higginbottom (14 October 1923 – 10 May 2016) was a British author who published under the pen name Nicholas Fisk.
 He was a writer of science fiction books, mainly for children.
 His works include Grinny, You Remember Me, Space Hostages, and Trillions.
 He also wrote the Starstormers series of novels.

 Fisk died in May 2016 at the age of 92.

 Early life

 Fisk was born in London.
 His father, William, author of Frightfulness in Modern Art (1928), was an artist and art teacher.
 His mother was the sister of the Irish actor Micheál Mac Liammóir.
 He was educated at Ardingly College, West Sussex.

 Books

 Space Hostages

 A group of children are kidnapped by a critically ill Flight Lieutenant aboard a top secret spacecraft.
 Left to command the ship alone, they struggle to return safely home.
 The book explores the dynamics of the global cold war and interpersonal relationships between the children.
 Published in 1967.

 Trillions

 A mysterious shower of tiny crystals fall all over Earth.
-No-one knows where they came from, or what their purpose is, but they certainly behave strangely.
-Bonding together they mimic strange, and sometimes threatening, shapes.
-A boy with a microscope is just as likely to find out the answers as all the scientific pundits.
+No-one knows where they came from, or what their purpose is.
+Bonding together they form strange, and sometimes threatening, shapes.
+A boy with a microscope is just as likely as adult scientists to discover what is happening.
 Published 1971.